Roman Inscriptions of Britain

 Roman Inscriptions of Britain is a 3-volume corpus of inscriptions found in Britain from the Roman period.
 It is an important reference work for all scholars of Roman Britain.
 This monumental work was initiated by Francis J. Haverfield, whose notebooks were bequeathed to the University of Oxford.
-The first volume, Inscriptions on Stone, was then edited by R.G.
-Collingwood and R.P.
-Wright with an addendum by R.S.O.
-Tomlin.
+The first volume, Inscriptions on Stone, was then edited by R. G. Collingwood and R. P. Wright with an addendum by Roger Tomlin.
 It was first published in 1965, with a new edition in 1995.